cloudoperators/greenhouse/docs/user-guides/team/rbac.md

 ## Defining Team Roles

-Team Roles define what actions a team can perform within the Kubernetes cluster.
+`TeamRoles` define what actions a team can perform within the Kubernetes cluster.
 Common roles including the below `cluster-admin` are pre-defined within each organization.

 ### Cluster administrator